-One of the most handsome and charming stars, Van Williams talent was never fully utilized in film or on television.
+One of the most handsome and charming stars, Van Williams dies.
+His talent was never fully utilized in film or on television.
 A martial arts student of Bruce Lee’s, it was Van who attempted to get more screen time for his co-star, Bruce, in The Green Hornet.
 Producers refused as they did not want to take screen time from the star.
 Had they listened, they would have increased the popularity of the show instead of allowing its demise.

 Van Williams was born on February 27, 1934 as Van Zandt Jarvis Williams, the son of a cattle rancher.
 He majored in animal husbandry and business at Texas Christian University but moved to Hawaii which changed the course of his life.
 While operating a salvage company and a skin-diving school during the mid-1950s, he was approached by Elizabeth Taylor and husband/producer Mike Todd, who were filming there.
 Encouraged by Todd to try his luck, Van arrived in Hollywood with no experience.
 Todd perished in a plane crash before he was able to help Van, but the young hopeful ventured on anyway, taking acting and voice lessons.
 He was almost immediately cast in dramatic television roles.